Blueberry Ice Cream Recipe

 - 4 cups half-and-half cream

 - 1. In a large saucepan, combine the blueberries, sugar and water.
 Bring to a boil.
 Reduce heat; simmer, uncovered, until sugar is dissolved and berries are softened.
-Press mixture through a fine-mesh strainer into a bowl; discard pulp.
+Strain mixture; discard seeds and skins.
 Stir in cream.
 Cover and refrigerate overnight.

-- 2. Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
-(Refrigerate any remaining mixture until ready to freeze.)
-Transfer ice cream to freezer containers, allowing headspace for expansion.
-Freeze 2-4 hours or until firm.
-Repeat with any remaining ice cream mixture.
+- 2. Fill cylinder of ice cream freezer two-thirds full; freeze according to manufacturer's directions.
+Refrigerate remaining mixture until ready to freeze.
+Allow to ripen in ice cream freezer or firm up in the refrigerator freezer for 2-4 hours before serving.
 Yield: about 1-3/4 quarts.

 1/2 cup: 226 calories, 7g fat (5g saturated fat), 34mg cholesterol, 35mg sodium, 37g carbohydrate (34g sugars, 1g fiber), 3g protein.